WHO ARE YOU?

 CAN YOU PLAY MY TOWN / COLLEGE / FESTIVAL / LIVING ROOM?

 I hope so!
 Send an email with the details, including whether you're interested in a solo performance or something louder.
-I put a high value on safe, accessible spaces that favor close listening; if you run a bar where people who didn't come for the music walk in and out all night, that's probably not a great fit.
+I put a high value on safe, accessible spaces that favor close listening; if you run a bar where people who didn't come to hear music walk in and out all night, that's probably not a great fit.
 And all-ages is always preferred.

 I HAVE ANOTHER QUESTION.